• Skip to primary navigation

 July 24, 2022 at 9:27 am

 Hi.
 I’m giving this recipe a try to decorate my blueberry cupcakes.
-In the ingredient list you have listed 1/2 cup water, however in the instructions you say to use 1/4 cup water mixed with the sugar but don’t mention what to do with the remaining 1/4 cup of water.
+In the ingredient list you have listed 1/2 cup water, however in the instructions you mention 1/4 cup water mixed with the sugar.
 Thank you for clarification.
 The pictures look so pretty I want to make sure I get it right.

 Reply